mfoll/BayeScan/README.md

 ### Amplification intensity matrix for AFLP markers:

 The format of this file is the same as the binary matrix format of AFLPDAT, but instead of indicating 0 or 1 for each individual (in rows) at each locus (in columns), one needs to write the corresponding measure of amplification intensity.
 The matrix of amplification intensity can be obtained from software such as GeneMapper.
 An example is given in the file `test_band_intensity_AFLP.txt`.
 At the beginning of each line, one has to indicate the index of individuals starting from 1 and the index of population also starting from 1.
+Any negative value (like -9) is considered a missing value.

 Using this type of data set in BayeScan requires very careful verification of your data as explained in Foll *et al.* 2010\.
 On average, amplification intensity should be twice for dominant homozygotes compared to heterozygotes.
 This means that the difference in amplification intensity due to different genotypes should be higher than the variance due to noisy data.
 In practice, one should check that some marker exhibit a bimodal distribution for non-zero amplification intensity.
 Additionally, one has to be sure that bimodality is not caused by artefacts, like different plates, lab technician, day of analysis etc. One way to check this is to look for X-linked markers where the two modes should correspond to the two sexes.
 In order to help people dealing with this type of data, we provide some R functions in the file `AFLP_data_functions.r`.
 The different functions are shortly described below: